Mohammad Abdulaziz email: firstname.lastname@example.org

 Diameter of Propositionally Factored Transition Systems.
 In International Conference on Interactive

 Mohammad Abdulaziz, Michael Norrish, and Charles Gretton.
 Exploiting Symmetries by Planning for a Descriptive Quotient.
-In International Joint Conference on Artificial Intelligence, IJCAI, pages 25-31, 2015.
-[PDF]
+In International Joint Conference on Artificial Intelligence, IJCAI, pages 25-31, 2015. [preprint]

 Sherif M Saif, Mohamed Dessouky, Salwa Nassar, Hazem Abbas, M Watheq El-Kharashi, and Mohammad Abdulaziz.
 Exploiting Satisfiability Modulo Theories for Analog Layout Automation.
 In International Design and Test Symposium (IDT), pages 1-6.
 IEEE, 2014.